 It’s going to show us some enhancements here, like mobile usability.
 How’s our page working mobile and then AMP, if you’re using accelerated mobile pages, you’re going to be able to see those here as well.
 You’re going to see how many are valid and you notice here I’ve got some issues with my AMP, so I need to go in and check these out.
 They’ve got all these great links that just go right to the report that we can get a little bit more insight on.

-In the left-hand side, we're also going to see some navigation as well, so we can click performance.
+In the left-hand side, we’re also going to see some navigation as well, so we can click performance.
 The performance tab is going to give us clicks and impressions and our click-through rate and our average position.
-Impressions is the
+Impressions is the amount of times your link has been seen in search.
+Your clicks is the amount of times it’s been clicked.
+Your average click-through rate is obviously how many times people have clicked in comparison to how many times they’ve seen your site.

-For me, I really want to work on getting my click-through rate up because I don't really like that it's under 1%.
-I'd like to have it a lot higher than that, and then the average position tells us what we're ranking for on average for all the different keywords.
+For me, I really want to work on getting my click-through rate up because I don’t really like that it’s under 1%.
+I’d like to have it a lot higher than that, and then the average position tells us what we’re ranking for on average for all the different keywords.
 Now if we scroll down here, Google is going to give us things like queries.
 These are things that people have typed into the search engine and found our site and as we see here, taken some actions.
-History of web design, we've got 115 clicks on that.
-Why
+History of web design, we’ve got 115 clicks on that.
+Why are smart goal is important?
+Pinterest SEO.
+Our brand names, infographic.

 This is going to give you a list of keywords that people are using in the search results to find your site to interact with your site, and this is some really, really cool stuff here because this is all of those actionable keywords that we know people typed when they are finding our site.
 This can help you know if you’re on the right track, but it can also help you find out some of those pieces of content that your users are already finding interesting and engaging.